 Hedge funds are generally open-end funds as they typically offer subscription and redemption options to investors.
-The amount of liquidity provided to investors in a particular fund is generally consistent with the liquidity and risk associated with the underlying portfolio (i.e. the more liquid the investments in the portfolio, the greater the liquidity provided to the investors).
-Liquidity of individual hedge funds varies based on various factors and may include "gates," "holdbacks" and "side pockets" imposed by the manager of the hedge fund as well as redemption fees which may also apply.
+The amount of liquidity provided to investors in a particular fund is generally consistent with the liquidity and risk associated with the underlying portfolio (i.e., the more liquid the investments in the portfolio, the greater the liquidity provided to the investors).
+Liquidity of individual hedge funds varies based on various factors and may include "gates," "holdbacks", and "side pockets" imposed by the manager of the hedge fund as well as redemption fees which may also apply.
 The Academy invests in hedge funds with investment strategies including multistrategy portfolios and portfolios consisting of a core group of growth stock positions in equity markets.
-The capacity for redemptions is dictated by each fund's respective governing documents; 15-90 day redemption notices are required for the Academy's hedge fund investments.
-The hedge funds held by the Academy allow for quarterly redemptions with the exception of three which allow for either semi-monthly, annual, or biennial redemptions.
+The hedge funds held by the Academy as of June 30, 2020 allow for quarterly redemptions, with the exception of two which allow for either annual or biennial redemptions, and require 44-90 day redemption notices.